-The degree was conferred in the presence of Honorable Prime Minister of India, Shri Narendra Modi.
+Dr. Wadhwani addressed the Diamond Jubilee convocation of IIT Bombay after receiving the Doctor of Science degree (Honoris Causa) in the presence of Hon’ble Prime Minister of India, Shri Narendra Modi.
 Other dignitaries included Hon’ble HRD Minister Shri Prakash Javadekar, Hon’ble Governor of Maharashtra Shri C. Vidyasagar Rao and Hon’ble Chief Minister of Maharashtra, Shri Devendra Fadnavis.